-From what are bonds and where to invest in bonds to types of bond.
-Here in this introduction to bonds you can find everything you need to know.
+From what are bonds and where to invest in bonds to types of bonds.
+Here in this introduction to bonds, you can find everything you need to know.

 As I always say, the first thing we do when want to learn something is look for the definition on the internet.

 Bonds are considered to be the less risky of the two choices: Stocks and Bonds.

 Yet, understanding exactly how bonds work is an interesting concept.
 Unlike stocks which you buy into the company, with a bond you actually are lending the money – you are the bank!